Aging in place with dementia — how long it's possible and what it takes

 What Home Modifications Can't Prevent

 Home modifications help.
 Locked doors prevent wandering out into traffic.
 Grab bars prevent some falls.
 Better lighting helps with orientation.
 Labels on drawers help your parent find things.
 You can make the home safer.
-You can make it easier for your parent to work through.
-You can prevent some accidents.

 But there are things you cannot prevent with modifications.
 You cannot prevent your parent from refusing to eat because they're paranoid the food is poisoned.
 You cannot prevent them from refusing medications because they don't understand why they need them.
 You cannot prevent aggression when your parent's brain is telling them that you're a stranger threatening them.
 You cannot prevent incontinence.
 You cannot prevent them from getting lost in their own house because they don't remember what the rooms are for.

 The supervision required becomes impossible at some point.
 If your parent is at risk of wandering, leaving the house, getting lost, refusing food, having seizures, becoming aggressive, you need someone watching them constantly.
-Constantly.
 Not just during the day.
 All night too, because dementia doesn't stop for sleep.
 If you're the sole caregiver, you're not sleeping.
 You're on alert at all times.
 Most people cannot sustain this.

 Making the Hard Transition